 LaRouche is a recognized business leader in space, defense, national security and cyber.
 In his role as president of SAIC’s National Security and Space (NSS) Sector, LaRouche is focused on transforming his organization into a growth-oriented industry leader.
 Under his leadership, the NSS team includes thousands of employees uncompromisingly dedicated to delivering strategic technology solutions for space organizations, the intelligence community, the U.S. Air Force, the combatant commands and other Department of Defense offices and agencies.

-Before joining SAIC, LaRouche led multiple large business units at Raytheon, where he served as vice president for the past 10 years and delivered profitable growth.
-He supported missions for customers in space, intelligence, and defense.
-Specifically, he has worked with the National Reconnaissance Office, National Security Agency, other members of the intelligence community, the U.S. Air Force, NASA, NOAA, cyber, and commercial customers.
-Earlier in this career, LaRouche served in leadership positions with Lockheed Martin and Hughes.
+Prior to joining SAIC in 2019, LaRouche led multiple large business units at Raytheon, where he served as vice president for 11 years and led the delivery of new cyber and C4ISR innovations to U.S. and international customers.
+Earlier in his career, LaRouche served in leadership positions with Lockheed Martin and Hughes, pioneering advanced technical solutions.

 LaRouche has built successful, growing enterprises using leadership, technology and teamwork to exceed customer objectives.
 He is routinely trusted to transform organizations and deliver sustained success.
 By leading advancements in satellite systems, military command and control, ISR, communications, digital transformation, cyber, automation and special mission applications, he has become a sought-after industry leader in innovation.

 LaRouche was recently recognized as a Federal Computer Week magazine’s 2023 Federal 100 recipient and is a past recipient of the WashingtonExec 2022 Top 35 Executives to Watch and a two-time Executive Mosaic Wash100 Award winner.